Yibir

-Yibir Muslim Somali Origin
+History

 Foundation

 The foundational for the Yibir involves one Shaykh Yusuf bin Ahmad al-Kawneyn, also known as Aw Barkhadle (Blessed Father), associated as one of those who brought Islam to Somalia from Arabia.
 The story goes that when Barkhadle first arrived in the northern Somali region, he was confronted by pagan Mohamed Hanif (also pejoratively known as Bu'ur Ba'ayer).
 The two leaders then decided to settle the issue of legitimacy between them via a test of mystical strength.
 Barkhadle challenged Hanif to traverse a small hill near Dogor, an area situated some 20 miles north of the regional capital of Hargeisa.
 Hanif twice successfully accomplished this task asked of him.
 However, during Hanif's third demonstration of his powers, Barkhadle "invoked the superior might of God and imprisoned his rival for ever within the mountain."
 Orthodox Islam thus prevailed over the old pagan cult.
 An alternate version states that Barkhadle murdered the pagan Hanif.

 Hanif's descendants, goes the legend, subsequently demanded blood money or diyya from Barkhadle for the death of their leader and in perpetuity.
 Barkhadle granted them their wish.
 This myth underlies the Somali practice of offering gifts to Yibir who come to give amulets and bless newborn children and newlywed couples.
 Ever since, Somali have adhered to the custom of samanyo or samayo ("birth gift"), payment made to the Yibir by their Somali patrons.

 One of the versions of the story is recorded in Yibir and translated into English by John William Carnegie Kirk.
 In 1921, Major H. Rayne, a district-commissioner in British Somaliland, also recounts the story, using it as a preface to an anecdote about a Somali who had just become a father and asked him for money to pay a passing Yibir.

-Jewish origin

-Yibir were an originally Jewish tribe who, in a strongly Muslim country, became the low castes among Somalis.
-Some Yibir state that they are descendants of Hebrews who arrived in the area long before the arrival of Somali nomads.
+Origins and identity claims

+Some Somalis and outside observers have described the Yibir as being of possible Jewish or Hebrew origin, citing the etymological resemblance between the word Yibir and the Hebrew ʿIbrîm (Hebrews).
+Some individual Yibir have referenced Hebrew ancestry in oral accounts.

+However, the primary academic study dedicated to the Yibir explicitly concludes that Jewish descent is "improbable" (improbables descendants de Juifs) and that comparisons between the Yibir and Hebrews "appear highly suspect" (paraissent hautement suspects).
+The Yibir leader Ahmed Jama Hersi, speaking in 2000, described his people's own oral history as arriving as Arabic-speaking teachers over 1,000 years ago, and did not claim Jewish ancestry.
+The Immigration and Refugee Board of Canada noted multiple competing origin theories including possible Tzigane descent, and concluded that further information was unavailable.

-Despite their Jewish origins, the overwhelming majority of the Yibir, like the Somali population in general, adhere to Islam and not Judaism.
-Their Hebrew origins has been offered as an explanation for the Yibir occupying a subordinate position in Somali society.
+Despite these disputed origin claims, the overwhelming majority of the Yibir, like the Somali population in general, adhere to Islam.
+Their perceived difference from mainstream Somali society has been offered as an explanation for the Yibir occupying a subordinate position in Somali society.